Trump to launch new social media platform TRUTH Social

 He and his advisers have since hinted that they were planning to create a rival social media site.

-This year he launched From the Desk of Donald J Trump, which was often referred to as a blog.
+Earlier this year, he launched From the Desk of Donald J Trump, which was often referred to as a blog.

 The website was permanently shut down a month later.
 His senior aide Jason Miller said it was "just auxiliary to the broader efforts we have and are working on".

-A beta version of his latest venture, TRUTH Social, will be open to invited guests next month, and will have a "nationwide rollout" within the first three months of 2022, according to a statement by TMTG.
+An early version of his latest venture, TRUTH Social, will be open to invited guests next month, and will have a "nationwide rollout" within the first three months of 2022, according to a statement by TMTG.

 "We live in a world where the Taliban has a huge presence on Twitter, yet your favourite American President has been silenced," wrote Mr Trump.